Vertex-minor-closed classes are $\chi$-bounded: Linear 9-control

 \begin{lemma} Let $H$ be a graph, then there exists positive integers $q'$ and $h'$ such that every graph $G$ containing a long $q'$-cover $({\mathcal{L}}_i : i\in [q'])$ with $h'$ paths $P_1,\dots, P_{h'}$ dangling spaciously contains the graph $H$ as a vertex-minor. \end{lemma}

 \begin{proof} Let $q^*,h^*$ be such that every interfered $K_{q^*.h^*}^1$ contains $H$ as a vertex-minor (as in Lemma~\ref{Int K^1_n,n}).
-By Lemma~\ref{trimmed frame} and Lemma~\ref{pure frame}, there exists a pair of positive integers $q'$ and $h'$ such every graph $G$ containing a long $q'$-cover $({\mathcal{L}}_i : i\in [q'])$ with $h'$ paths $P_1,\dots, P_{h'}$ dangling spaciously contains a pure $(q^*,h^*)$-frame $F$ as a vertex-minor.
+By Lemma~\ref{trimmed frame} and Lemma~\ref{pure frame}, there exist positive integers $q'$ and $h'$ such that every graph $G$ containing a long $q'$-cover $({\mathcal{L}}_i : i\in [q'])$ with $h'$ paths $P_1,\dots, P_{h'}$ dangling spaciously contains a pure $(q^*,h^*)$-frame $F$ as a vertex-minor.
 Next we shall show that $F$ contains an interfered $K_{q^*,h^*}^1$ as a vertex-minor.

 For each $i,j\in [q^*]$ with $i<j$, let $E_{i,j}'$ be the set of edges between the two sets of vertices $A_i$ and $\{m_{j,1},\dots,m_{j,h^*}\}$ in $F$.
 Let $E'$ be the union of all such sets $E_{i,j}'$.
 Then by an application of Lemma~\ref{contract bloated tree} to each of the bloated trees $T_1, \dots , T_{q^*}$, there exists a set $E^*$ of edges contained $E'$ such that $F$ contains $(F-E^*)/\bigcup_{i=1}^{q^*} E(A_i) $ as a vertex-minor.
 This graph is an interfered $K_{q^*,h^*}^1$.
 So we conclude that $G$ contains $H$ as a vertex-minor as required. \end{proof}